Local Police Can't Detain Immigrants For ICE, NY Court Finds

 But instead of letting him leave court, Suffolk police rearrested him at the request of Immigration and Customs Enforcement.
 He was taken to a jail cell in Riverhead, rented by ICE.

 On Wednesday, a three-judge appellate court panel found this violated state law because the Suffolk police went beyond their authority.
 ICE detainers ask police to hold someone already in custody for 48 hours, to facilitate a transfer.
-By putting Francis back in jail, the court found Suffolk went too far.
-The ruling said, "local law enforcement officers are not authorized to effectuate arrests for civil law immigration violations."
+By putting Francis back in jail, the court found Suffolk went too far. "[L]ocal law enforcement officers are not authorized to effectuate arrests for civil law immigration violations," the ruling said.

 The court found they could, however, if ICE showed them a warrant signed by a judge.